ninexball/Secrets-of-Evangelion-plus-Mari-Makinami-Illustrious/1 - fly me to the moon.md

 ### A reminder
 To explore other aspects of evangelion in NGE that many others have explored in the past to determine the truth for themselves.

-More exciting secrets to be added in the future!